Terms used:

 Regions may choose to hold two Regional Synchronized Championships and/or hold the Regional Championship in conjunction with an invitational event

-Regional Synchronized Skating Championships must be held annually for at least the obligatory Events and must conclude a minimum of seven days prior to the applicable Canadian Figure Skating Championships or the Canada Cup for the respective disciplines.
+Regional Synchronized Skating Championships must be held annually for at least the obligatory Events and must conclude a minimum of seven days prior to the Canadian Figure Skating Championships or Skate Canada Cup for the respective Categories.

 The announcement of the Regional Synchronized Skating Championships must be distributed to all Clubs in the Section belonging to the defined regional event not later than six weeks before the date of the first Event